What is enhance?

 Digital healthcare technologies (patient apps, triage platforms and artificial intelligence) are having an ever-increasing effect on our work and lives as clinicians.

-This workshop is opened to trainees from all specialties, and we consider:
+This workshop is open to trainees from all specialties, and we consider:

 Part 4: ‘Flourishing in Healthcare’ workshop